FeatureBaseDB/featurebase-examples/kafka-starter/README.md

 To install Kafka, head over to Kafka's [download page](https://kafka.apache.org/downloads) in your browser and download one of the binary builds.
 Which one doesn't matter, just don't download the source tarball.

-In a new terminal, move the tarball into `code` and use `tar` to un-compress the file:
+In a new terminal, move the tarball into `binary` and use `tar` to un-compress the file:

 ```
-cd ~/code
+cd ~/binary
 mv ~/Downloads/kafka_*.tgz ./
 tar xvfz kafka_*.tgz
 ```